Abadrausar/Rubble-/other/Rubble Readme.txt

 	Rubble Libs Templates - The template documentation for the library addons Everything in "Rex Docs" - the Rex documentation, NEEDED if you plan to do any scripting The included addons - A little short on comments but full of great examples

-The changelog is in "Rubble Changelog.txt", and a full list of all addons is in "Rubble Addon List.txt".

 ==============================================
 Install: